-- 1. The Incident Commander will initiate the emergency response: Fire drill, Shelter-in-place, Lockout, Lockdown, Evacuation.
-If appropriate, the Incident Commander will contact law enforcement officials as described in the Building-Level Emergency Response Plans. - 2.
-The District will notify any appropriate educational agencies within its boundaries as well as adjacent to its boundaries in the case of a disaster that would affect any of these agencies.
-The Incident Commander will determine the extent of notification, and will delegate its delivery. - 3.
+- 1. The Incident Commander will initiate the emergency response: Hold in Place, Shelter-in-place, Lockout, Lockdown, Evacuation.
+The Incident Commander will contact law enforcement officials as described in the Building-Level Emergency Response Plans. - 2.
+The District will notify any appropriate educational agencies in the case of a disaster that would affect any of these agencies. - 3.
 The District will contact appropriate parents, guardians, or persons in parental relation to the students/staff via the School Messenger system, media release, telephone contact, or other appropriate means in the event of an emergency situation.
-Conditions requiring such notification are outlined in the Building-Level Emergency Response Plans. - 4.
-District staff will be alerted by, but not limited to: building intercom systems, School Messenger, walkie-talkies, email or phones.
+Conditions requiring such notification are outlined in the Building-Level Emergency Response Plans. - 4.District staff will be alerted by, but not limited to: building intercom systems, School Messenger, walkie-talkies, email or phones.